 • £6,000 covers all running costs for 1 month

-However there are always opportunities to help with Fundraising, e.g. ‘Footsteps of the Homeless’ is a short sponsored Run or Walk which you can plan on a day of your choice.
-Collections of food and clothing are very useful to our work too.
-Contact Miranda regarding fundraising and donations on SKDirector@amchurch.co.uk.
+There are also always opportunities to help with Fundraising, e.g. ‘Footsteps of the Homeless’ is a short sponsored Run or Walk which you can plan on a day of your choice.
+Collections of food and clothing are useful as well.
+Please contact Alex regarding fundraising and donations at email@example.com.

 For non-volunteer related enquiries, you can also call The Soup Kitchen on 020 7580 2791.

-The Soup Kitchen (Whitefield Charity SK Corporation) is a registered charity in both the UK and US.
+The Soup Kitchen (Whitefield Memorial SK Corporation) is a registered charity in both the UK and US.

 Reg.
 UK Charity 1051770 and US 501(c)3 Tax ID No: 51-0370481